CNR-ISMAR/tools4msp/docs/tutorials/index.rst

-+How to use Modules through GAIR interface
+How to use Modules through GAIR interface
 ==========================================

 The tools4msp modules are integrated within the `GAIR`_ geoportal